Asbestos on Navy Ships

 If a veteran believes they were exposed to asbestos while serving in the military, we encourage them to call the Mesothelioma Veterans Center so that we can work together to help them file for VA benefits.

-The U.S. Navy's aircraft carriers are a key part of the fleet and some of the biggest warships ever built.
+Aircraft carriers are some of the biggest warships ever built.
 About 60 U.S. Navy aircraft carriers are known to have contained asbestos.

 Aircraft carriers that used asbestos included: